Fresno Unified will be back to school in 2 weeks: how prepared are the educators

 FRESNO, Calif.
-(KSEE) — The clock is ticking as Fresno Unified educators are now tasked with coming up with their fall curriculum based on the district’s new schedule they just released.
+(KGPE) — The clock is ticking as Fresno Unified educators are now tasked with coming up with their fall curriculum based on the district’s new schedule they just released.

 Manuel Bonilla with Fresno Teacher’s Association said this is something they have been working towards since schools initially went to virtual teaching last school year in March.